 You need to deliver on that idea and help them cross the goal line to ultimately become your clients.

-So, with the right planning and tools, you can create a website for your web design business that helps you attract more clients.
+So, with the right planning and tools, you can create a portfolio website for your web design business that helps you attract more clients.

 What was your process like for building your company’s website?